Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Effect of alternative sentences on time-to-recidivism

-\subsubsubsection{Estimated QMTE function} To have a deeper understanding of the time trade-offs associated with the effect of punishment on time-to-recidivism, we now focus on the average quantile marginal treatment effect functions.
-These objects are easier to interpret than the DMTE functions because they express the underlying treatment effects in the same units as the time-to-recidivism outcomes, i.e., days before the first recidivism event.
+To better understand the time trade-offs associated with the effect of punishment on time to recidivism, we now focus on the average quantile marginal treatment effect functions.
+These functionals are easier to interpret than the DMTE functions because they express the underlying treatment effects in the same units as the time-to-recidivism outcomes, i.e., days before the first recidivism event.